 Helps pay for covered doctor's services and many other medical services and supplies.
 If you don't enroll in Part B when you are first eligible, you may have to pay a penalty later.

-PART Medicare Advantage Plans
+Medicare Advantage Plans

-Offers medical coverage through a network of providers, such as an HMO or PPO, that is an alternative to Original Medicare (Parts A & B).
+Offer medical coverage through a network of providers, such as an HMO or PPO, and are alternatives to Original Medicare (Parts A & B).
 These plans may or may not cover prescription drugs.

 Prescription Drug Coverage